neherlab/treetime/README.md

 ### Installation and prerequisites

-TreeTime is compatible with Python 3.6 upwards and is tested on 3.6, 3.7, and 3.8.
+TreeTime is compatible with Python 3.7 upwards and is tested on 3.7 to 3.10.
 It depends on several Python libraries:

 * numpy, scipy, pandas: for all kind of mathematical operations as matrix operations, numerical integration, interpolation, minimization, etc.